ossf/osv-schema/docs/schema.md

 within its ecosystem.
 The two fields must both be present, because the `ecosystem` serves to define the interpretation of the `name`.

+Use the wildcard package name `*` to indicate that an advisory affects all packages within the specified `ecosystem`.
+For example, this is useful when an ecosystem version reaches end-of-life (EOL) and receives no further security support.

 The `purl` field is a string following the
  [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package, without the `@version` component.